anz-bank/sysl-go/codegen/arrai/auto/tests/grpc_jwt_authorization/README.md

 During the smoke test we:

-* start with a sysl specification of the resource server that contains an `@authorisation_rule` annotation describing a JWT-based authorisation rule for one of its endpoints
+* start with a sysl specification of the resource server that contains an `@authorization_rule` annotation describing a JWT-based authorization rule for one of its endpoints
 * use sysl-go auto to generate the code for this resource server
 * stand up a test token issuer and run the issuer as a http service
 * configure our resource server to trust the test token issuer